- ABOUT US

 - Injuries and Conditions

 - Women’s and Men’s Health

 - Injury Prevention

 The core are one of the most active muscle groups in the body.
 Whether you are walking, running, playing tennis, or even the simplest of daily activities such as putting the groceries away, you are engaging your core muscles.
+You need core strength.
 They are a complex series of muscles that surround the spine and abdomen acting as a powerhouse to stabilise the entire body.
 Many people equate the core with their abdominal muscles, but your core is much more than that.
 Yes it includes your abdominal muscles such as transverse abdominis, obliques, rectus abdominis, but also your back muscles such as multifidus, erector spinae, pelvic floor muscles, and your gluteus muscles.

 While it may be good motivation, wanting to showcase your abs during the summer months isn’t the only reason to strengthen your core.
 Remember, it is your body’s powerhouse, and therefore affects all aspects of your daily life.
 Below are the most important reasons for improving your core strength and stability:

 People tend to look for instant results when it comes to building core strength and thus jump into core exercises that are far too advanced for them.
 True core strengthening is not as easy nor as quick as people may believe.
 The core needs to be looked at as a skill set that needs continual practice and time to see improvement.
 There are a number of beginner exercises that can be completed to help build core strength and stability, here are ten of our favourite: